Sharing 5 tips to lose the love handles without missing your favorite foods

 I am not a fan of scales.
 I get weighed at my annual exam and I weigh myself in January.

 But there is a little accountability so I do weigh myself on Tuesdays until my habits stuck like a Simone Biles landing.

-Now I can’t even imagine not starting my day without 16 oz of water.
+Now I can’t even imagine not starting my day without 10 ounces of water before coffee.